Skip to main content

 Diploma in Apple Development

 This optional diploma can be taken between years’ 2 and 3.
-Over the extra year you’ll become an Apple developer, undertaking a learning programme which includes content from Apple’s official 'Develop in Swift' curriculum.
-After successfully completing the diploma and your undergraduate degree, you’ll graduate with an enhanced degree: BA (Hons) Fine Art: Painting (with Apple Development).
+You’ll have the opportunity to become an accredited Apple developer, undertaking a learning programme designed by Apple for UAL.
+After successfully completing the diploma and your undergraduate degree, you’ll graduate with an enhanced degree: BA (Hons) Fine Art: Photography (with Apple Development).

 Learning and teaching methods